DarrahK/Neural-Network/README.md

-# neural-network-2.0 --- NOT FINISHED
+# neural-network-2.0

-My motivation was to allow beginners to machine learning to have an application that they can use to learn and experiment with.
-Where the user can create, train, and run a network in a couple of lines.
-Whilst offering more advance options like modularity and customization over activation function on different layers.
-To come up with new and innovative solutions to solve real problems.
+My motivation was to allow beginners to machine learning to have an application which they can use to learn and experiment with.
+This project allows people to create, train, and run a network in a couple of lines, whilst offering more advance options like modularity and customization over activation function on different layers.
+This allows. people to come up with new and innovative solutions to solve problems.

 ## Creating a Neural Network